-This Week in Petroleum History, September 5 to September 11
+This Week in Petroleum History, September 4 – September 10

-September 5, 1927 – Schlumberger Brothers test Electric Well Logging Tool
+September 5, 1927 – Schlumberger Brothers test Electric Logging Tool

-Petroleum exploration technology advanced in 1927 when an electric downhole well log was first applied near Pechelbronn, France.
-Brothers Conrad and Marcel Schlumberger modified their surface system to operate vertically in a well.
+An electric, downhole well-logging tool was first applied near Pechelbronn, France.
+Brothers Conrad and Marcel Schlumberger had modified their surface system to operate vertically in a well.

-Conrad Schlumberger had conceived the idea of using electrical measurements to map subsurface rock formations as early as 1912.
-After developing an electrical four-probe surface approach for mineral exploration, the brothers created an electric downhole well log.
+Conrad Schlumberger conceived the idea of using electrical measurements to map subsurface rock formations as early as 1912.
+After developing an electrical four-probe surface approach for mineral exploration, the brothers created the electric downhole well log.

 September 5, 1885 – Birth of the “Filling Station” Pump

-The modern gasoline-pump design was invented by Sylvanus F. (Freelove) Bowser, who sold his first pump to a grocery store owner in Fort Wayne, Indiana, in 1885.
+The modern gasoline-pump design was invented by Sylvanus F. (Freelove) Bowser, who sold his first pump to a grocery store owner in Fort Wayne, Indiana.

 Designed to safely dispense kerosene as well as “burning fluid, and the light combustible products of petroleum,” the pump held 42 gallons.
 The pump used marble valves, a wooden plunger and a simple, upright faucet.

-September 7, 1923 – Major Oilfield discovered at Dominguez Hills
+September 7, 1923 – California Oilfield discovered at Dominguez Hills

 September 9, 1928 – Oklahoma regulates Oil Production